Discover more from The Retroist

 Lucky Charms has been a shameless part of my St. Patrick’s Day celebrating since I was a kid.
 As I poured myself a heaping bowl this morning, I thought I would throw together a collection of some interesting facts about the most magically delicious cereal (along with my favorite commercials, of course).

-- Lucky Charms was not originally sugar coated.
-At launch they got their sweetness from the marshmallows.
-When the cereal underperformed they just added sugar – sales quickly increased.
+Lucky Charms were not originally sugar-coated.
+At launch, they got their sweetness from the marshmallows.
+When the cereal underperformed, they just added sugar – sales quickly increased.